-Recent research shows that CEO’s top 2 business concerns are talent-based.
-Which means 2018 could be the year of the CHRO.
+Recent research shows that CEOs’ top 2 business concerns are talent-based.
+This means the 2020s could be the decade of the CHRO.
 But there’s one massive wildcard.

 Can CHROs shake off HR’s long-held partner/service mindset—once and for all—and own an influencer mentality?
 How can a CEO know if they have the right person in the role?